 New Milford car show to be held at Harrybrooke Park

-Harrybrooke Park in New Milford will be the host site for a new event, “Family, Friends and Freedom,” a car show, Sept.
-19 that will benefit two non-profit organizations.

-A Sept.
-20 rain date is planned for the event at the park off Still River Drive.
+A new car show, “Family, Friends and Freedom,” will be offered Sept.
+19 at Harrybrooke Park in New Milford.
+A rain date of Sept.
+20 is planned for the event at the park off Still River Drive.

 The car show will benefit the park and Help Our Military Heroes of Danbury.